Charles-Ndugire/quote-app/README.md

 * cd quote-app

-* use the text editor you have i.e code . or atom .
+* use the text editor you have i.e code . or atom or sublime-text.

 ## Technologies Used